githubuniverseworkshops/codeql/workshop-2021/README.md

 - CodeQL on [GitHub Learning Lab](https://lab.github.com/search?q=codeql)
 - For more advanced CodeQL development in future, you may wish to set up the [CodeQL starter workspace](https://codeql.github.com/docs/codeql-for-visual-studio-code/setting-up-codeql-in-visual-studio-code/#using-the-starter-workspace) for all languages.

+### Useful commands
+- Run a query using the following commands from the Command Palette (`Cmd/Ctrl + Shift + P`) or right-click menu:
+  - `CodeQL: Run Query` (run the entire query)
+  - `CodeQL: Quick Evaluation` (run only the selected predicate or snippet)
+- Click the links in the query results to navigate to the source code.
+- Explore the CodeQL libraries in your IDE using:
+  - autocomplete suggestions (`Cmd/Ctrl + Space`)
+  - jump-to-definition (`F12`, or `Cmd/Ctrl + F12` in a Codespace)
+  - documentation hovers (place your cursor over an element)
+  - the AST viewer on an open source file (`View AST` from the CodeQL sidebar or Command Palette)

 ## Workshop <a id="workshop"></a>

 The workshop is split into several steps.
 You can write one query per step, or work with a single query that you refine at each step.
 Each step has a **hint** that describes useful classes and predicates in the CodeQL standard libraries for Java.
-You can explore these in your IDE using the autocomplete suggestions (`Cmd/Ctrl + Space`) and the jump-to-definition command (`F12`).

 ### Section 1: Finding ObjectInput deserialization <a id="section1"></a>

 Apache Dubbo uses an [abstraction layer](https://dubbo.apache.org/en/docs/v2.7/dev/impls/serialize/) to wrap multiple deserialization formats.
 Most of the supported serialization libraries might lead to arbitrary code execution upon deserialization of untrusted data.
 The SPI interface used for deserialization is called [ObjectInput](https://javadoc.io/doc/org.apache.dubbo/dubbo/latest/com/alibaba/dubbo/common/serialize/ObjectInput.html).
 It provides multiple `readXXX` methods for deserializing data to a Java object.
 By default, the input is not validated in any way, and is vulnerable to remote code execution exploits.

 In this section, we will identify calls to `ObjectInput.readXXX` methods in the codebase.
+The qualifiers of these calls are the values being deserialized, and hence are **sinks** for deserialization vulnerabilities.

  1. Find all method calls in the program.
     <details>